tencentyun/intlcloud-documents/yehe_doc/计算和容器/轻量应用服务器/操作指南/登录 Linux 实例/使用 WebShell 方式登录 Linux 实例_intl_en.md

 <dx-alert infotype="explain" title="">
 - When you create a Linux Lighthouse instance, it will be bound to a key by default.
 The username of the key is `lighthouse`, which has the root privileges.
-- When you use WebShell to log in to a Linux instance, the system will use the key of the `lighthouse` username for login by default.
+- When you use OrcaTerm to log in to a Linux instance, the system will use the key of the `lighthouse` username for login by default.
 </dx-alert>